Best Free AI Newsletters in 2026 (10 With No Paywall)

 - Multimedia: YouTube and podcast companions for deeper dives on featured stories

-There's An AI For That grew to over 1.7 million subscribers without spending a single dollar on paid advertising.
-It started as an AI tool directory and expanded into a daily newsletter focused on pure tool discovery: every issue surfaces new AI tools entering the market so you can find solutions before your competitors do.
+There's An AI For That has grown to over 2.4 million subscribers, built without spending on paid advertising.
+It started as an AI tool directory and expanded into a newsletter (now three issues a week) focused on pure tool discovery: every issue surfaces new AI tools entering the market so you can find solutions before your competitors do.
+The newsletter is free with no paywall, and the team actively prunes inactive subscribers — so the audience number reflects engaged readers, not a padded list.

-If you want to know what's new in the AI tool landscape each day, TAAFT is unmatched.
+If you want to know what's new in the AI tool market each week, TAAFT is unmatched.
 It's especially useful for:

 - Entrepreneurs scouting AI tools to automate business workflows

-- Product managers tracking the competitive AI tool landscape
+- Product managers tracking the competitive AI tool market

-- Curious professionals who want a daily pulse on what AI can do right now
+- Curious professionals who want a regular pulse on what AI can do right now

 Subscribed to multiple AI newsletters?
 Get them all summarized into one daily digest with Readless, save hours while staying informed.
 With custom delivery schedules, catch-all filtering, and no reliance on a dedicated reader app, it slots into the email workflow you already use.